makkus/freckles_website/pages/02.blog/example-wordpress/item.md

 The adapter is written in a way that if the `letsencrypt_email` is set to a string other than `none`, it'll request a "Let's encrypt"-certificate and setup 'nginx' to use it, forward all traffic from port 80 to port 443, and also setup a cron job to renew the certificate before it expires.

-So, after another `freckelize -pw true -r frkl:wordpress -f /var/lib/freckles/wordpress` all that should be done, and you can visit [https://example.frkl.io](https://example.frkl.io) (which won't work, of course, but you get the idea).
+So, after another `freckelize -pw true -r frkl:wordpress -f /var/lib/freckles/wordpress` all that should be done, and you can visit [https://example.frkl.io](https://example.frkl.io) (which won't work because I most likely deleted that instance by now, but you get the idea).

 ## Details